 Blender Tutorial, Introduction to Blender – For Absolute Beginners

 Also, this series is in preparation for their next upcoming series, which is about 3d content creation.
 Once you are done with this series and have practised a bit of Blender 3D, then you can go and look into this one, as they talk about topics such as 3d layout, Lighting, Hair, particles, dealing with dynamics, simulation, fluid, smoke, etc.

 The content of this Blender tutorial is pretty simple in itself.
 None of the models is complicated.
 The focus here is to get comfortable in 3D for the first time.

 They have divided the Blender 3D tutorial into 7 days.
-You won’t become a Blender guru in 7 days but you will get the some strong foundation to built on your skills as 3d artist.
+You won’t become a Blender guru in 7 days but you will get a strong foundation to build on your skills as 3d artist.

-On the first day we will discuss the absolute Blender basics, and work our way around the software interface, getting comfortable with Blender interface, creating basic objects, transformation tools, what is 3d cursor, origin, local and global axis, snapping options, etc. and make a very simple scene with just the basic primitives so that you get used to initial important commands and develop some muscle memory with Blender.
+On the first day, in this Blender tutorial, we will discuss the absolute Blender basics, and work our way around the software interface, getting comfortable with Blender interface, creating basic objects, transformation tools, what is 3d cursor, origin, local and global axis, snapping options, etc. and make a very simple scene with just the basic primitives so that you get used to using important commands and develop some muscle memory with Blender.

 Day 2 – Object Editing